 - Social Networks – Use a service to conduct surveys via email as well as social networks (Facebook, Quara, Twitter) to find out what people think of your idea.
 A couple well written tweets in peak hours may generate valuable feedback.

 Technical & Operational Requirements.
 In this section you need to cover the basic requirements your truck will need to operate (licenses, commercial kitchen space, and parking).
 It’s always best to plan the first year in detail, and then look at the next two years on a summary level.

 Financial Information.
 Making profit is ultimately the most important area to use to determine if your concept is feasible.
 Be very conservative with your estimates in this section.

 - Ongoing expenses for first year

 If you are finding it difficult to plan revenue and expenses you should speak with an accountant familiar with the food service industry to help you.

-When you start planning your food truck concept and before you invest too much time and money it is very important for you to conduct a feasibility study.
+When you start planning out your food truck and before you invest too much time and money it is very important for you determine if your food truck concept is feasible.
 Not only with this will speed up the process of knowing to start over or to proceed with your plan, it will also provide you with most of the information needed to complete your business plan.